wjdingman1/personal-site/content/projects/Medifor/index.md

 resources:
   - src: medifor.png
     params:
-      weight: -100 # Optional weighting for a specific image in this project folder
+      weight: 1 # Optional weighting for a specific image in this project folder
-draft: true
 ---